TYBYVERSUS/ChatTor/README.md

 ### 3) Start the web socket server

-Finally, to run your newly-compiled web socket server, type:

-  ./bin/web_socket_server 8080

-If you'd like to run the process via SSH or a local terminal and be able to exit the session without killing the process, instead use
+Finally, to run your newly-compiled web socket server, type `./bin/web_socket_server 8080`.
+If you'd like to run the process via SSH or a local terminal and be able to exit the session without killing the process, instead use `nohup ./bin/web_socket_server 8080 &`.

-  nohup ./bin/web_socket_server 8080 &

 There are currently no service files for systemd nor any other init system, but, again this will likely change as the install process improves.

 # Conclusion